-There are organisations, support groups, and books to help you cope with symptoms and side effects caused by cancer and its treatment.
+There are organisations and support groups to help you cope with breathlessness and other symptoms caused by cancer and its treatment.

 Cancer Research UK information and support